n-doi/JGovCCC-PDL/README.md

 **JGovCCC-PDL** (*Japanese Government Contract Clause Corpus based on Public Data License*) is a Japanese Legal corpus for clause-type classification in public procurement contracts.

-The corpus contains clauses extracted from publicly available standard contract templates, terms and conditions, general conditions, and related procurement documents published by Japanese national and local public institutions.
+The corpus contains clauses extracted from publicly available standard contract templates, terms and conditions, general conditions, and related procurement documents published by Japanese national and local public institutions as of January 2026.
 Each clause is annotated with a two-level label hierarchy: a fine-grained clause type (`label_lv2`, 50 classes) and a coarse category (`label_lv1`, 9 classes).

 This corpus is intended to support research on Japanese contract-oriented Legal NLP.